The festival will take place Friday, October 17 – Sunday, October 19, 2025.

 2:00 p.m. – 4:00 p.m.

-Lecture and Longleaf Pine Needle Basketry Workshop with Beckee Garris
+Longleaf Pine Needle Basketry Workshop with Beckee Garris (Registration required: sign up here)

 USCL Native American Studies Center, 119 S Main St, Lancaster, SC 29720